yellow brick ramble dot com

 Return to Oz (1985)

-This was my favorite Oz movie as a child and still is as an adult!
-This film was panned by critics for being "too dark," and I can't say that it doesn't get dark in places, but overall, I find it very sweet, whimsical, and kid appropriate.
-I suspect most of critics at the time simply didn't want an interpretation so different from the 1939 musical.
-This film strongly influenced the personality for my Jack and is the reason I put faces on some of the rocks.
+This was my favorite Oz movie and Faruza Balk is my favorite live action portrayal of Dorothy!
+This film was panned by critics for being "too dark," and while I can't say that it doesn't get dark in places, I overall find it very sweet, whimsical, and kid appropriate.
+I suspect most of critics at the time simply wanted a sequel to the 1939 musical and couldn't appreciate it as a love letter to the books and John R. Neill's art.
+Return to Oz strongly influenced my portrayals of Jack & Aunt Em and is the reason I put faces on some of the rocks.

 The Wiz Live (2015)

 I absolutely adore this made-for-tv production!
-If you've never seen Joel Schumacher's version, watch this instead!
 The costumes are superb, the characters are relatable, the music is fantastic.
-Check it out!
-Available on various streaming services.
+Shanice Williams is a very good Dorothy and I love the take on the Cowardly Lion.

 Fantastic Journey to Oz (2017)

-This Russian animated film based on Volkov's Magic Land novel, Urfin Jus and his Wooden Soldiers, seemed to slip under a lot of Americans' radars.
-It's much better than that OTHER cg Oz film you may have heard about and the dub is pretty well done.
-All the characters feel very Ozzy to me.
-Also, it has a blonde Dorothy and a talking Toto, which I'm always down for!
+Technically this Russian animated film is based on Volkov's Magic Land novel, Urfin Jus and his Wooden Soldiers, localized as an Oz movie for American audiences.
+Magic Land is a series of unauthorized sequels to the Oz books from the 60s, having a different canon from the original series.
+The dub is pretty well done and all the characters feel very Ozzy.
+Also, it has a talking Toto, which I'm always down for!

 Guardians of Oz (2015)

 This Mexican-Indian feature, also released as "Wicked Flying Monkeys", was produced and co-written by Jorge R. Gutiérrez, who you might know from Book of Life and Maya and the Three.
 The fun visual design and character animation more than makes up for the low budget.
-Also much better than than the OTHER cg Oz movie that I'm purposefully not naming.
+This film obviously takes more influence from the MGM film than the books, but is fully its own animal.
 I love that the little blue witch is Glinda's niece.

 The Wizard of Oz (1933)